michalyn97/Surfs_Up/README.md

 # Summary
 Hawaii is a great place to live year round and it appears that opening a seasonal store such an ice cream shop may prove to be a profitable idea based upon our data.
-In the future, we may want to gather data on the precipitation for the Spring months and how that may affect the shop as wwll as temperatures for those months.
+In the future, we may want to run queries on the average rainfall for June and December and how that may affect the shop as wwll as if there were any discrepancy in temperatures for the previous years.